Tractor S.C.: Asian Club Championship / AFC Champions League

 Legend: GF = Goals For.
 GA = Goals Against.
 GD = Goal Difference.

-Top goalscores in ACL
+Top goalscorers in ACL Elite + ACL 2

 Individual records

 Lists of the players with the most caps and top goalscorers for the club, as of 3 June 2019.Mohammad Ebrahimi is the club's all-time most capped player and top scorer with 31 goals in 180 games.
 This list includes goals from all competitive matches.